 Online claiming for PBS

-Information for pharmacists about electronic claiming of PBS or Repatriation Pharmaceutical Benefits Scheme (RPBS) medicines with Medicare.
+Information for pharmacists about electronic claiming of PBS or Repatriation Pharmaceutical Benefits Scheme (RPBS) medicines.

 Checking the PBS service or system status

 Our PBS Services status tool provides health professionals with real time information on the operational status of PBS Services and systems, including phone lines.

 Use the PBS Services status tool to check if there are system problems before sending online claims to us.

 Ensuring timely payments when claiming PBS or RPBS